"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 I feel like a fraud.
 I never quite feel like I belong.
 People seem to like me, but if they really knew me, something would shift.
 Something is wrong with me — I don't know what, but I can feel it.

 This is the defective wound — and the emptiness at its centre is not a side effect.
-It is the direct consequence of a self that learned, early and thoroughly, that its emotional life was the problem.
+It is the direct consequence of having learned, early and thoroughly, that your emotional life was a problem.

 What the Defective Wound Actually Is

-The defective wound is a painful belief about the self at its most fundamental level.
+The defective wound is a painful belief about yourself ata very fundamental level.

-Not about what you do, or how you perform, or whether people will like you.
-About what you are.
-Specifically — and this distinction matters — about your emotional life.
-Not your competence, your intelligence, your capability.
+It's not about what you do, or how you perform, your competence, your intelligence, your capability.
 Those may be entirely intact, even impressive.
-The wound doesn't live there.

 The defective wound is more existential than other scarcity beliefs.
 Someone carrying the "I'm not good enough" belief experiences inadequacy in the domain of competence and achievement — they need to perform better to qualify.
 For the person carrying the defiective wound, the competent, achieving self may be perfectly acceptable.
 It is the emotional self that is the problem.
 Which means achievement doesn't reach it.
 You can build genuine confidence in your abilities, accumulate real evidence of your competence, and still carry the quiet conviction that the part of you that feels is fundamentally wrong.